vinamra57/gitstory/docs/dev/setup-guide.md

 **IMPORTANT NOTE:** When committing to git, make sure that `uv.lock` is added to the commit if a change has occurred to it, otherwise there will be problems!

-## Step 3: Setting Up pre-commit
+## Step 3: Setting Up Pre-Commit
 All commands from this point forward is very simple.
-We will use UV to install all our tools, starting with pre-commit:
+We will use UV to install all our tools, starting with pre-commit.
+Pre-commit helps automate code quality checks (linting, formatting, testing) before commiting, catching errors locally for immediate feedback, ensuring consistency, and preventing bad code being pushed to the GitStory repo.
 ```
 uv tool install pre-commit
 ```